 The wind farm and its substations and wind turbines create a collision risk for vessels, birds and bats.

 5.6 Habitat loss

 Some habitat loss will occur in the construction and decommissioning phases.
-Habitat loss on the seabed will be both temporary and permanent.
+Habitat loss will be both temporary and permanent.
 The extent of this depends on the anchoring method and choice of method for laying cables.